Logo Icon

 How can I make the best Delhi Judiciary prelims study plan 2023?

-Is Bare Acts knowledge enough for Judicial Services Exams?
+Is Bare Acts enough for Judicial Services Exams?